hning86/azuremlps/README.md

 ```
 #The name of the Trained Model in the existing Endpoint you are trying to patch.
-#You can obtain this from the Trained Model module in the Predicative Experiment graph,
+#You can obtain this from the Trained Model module in the Predictive Experiment graph,
 #or through the Resources field in the returned result of Get-WebServiceEndpoint commandlet.
 $resName = 'Income Predictor [Trained Model]'
 #This is the base location of the Windows Azure storage account where the new model is stored as a .ilearner file.